cis-ds/course-site/content/homework/explore-data/index.md

 # Overview

-Due by 9:30am (Chicago) on October 12th.
+Due by 10:30am (Chicago) on January 31st.

 Now that you've demonstrated your software is setup, the goal of this assignment is to practice transforming and exploring data.